 - 1. Become members of the Albany State University Alumni Association. - 2.
-Keep up-to-date name and address information on file with both Albany State University, the Darton College of Health Professions, and the Department of Nursing - 3.
-Report professional and educational advancement in the field of nursing or any other field directly (via email, telephone, or social media) or via our Alumni Survey submitted 12 month post-graduation - 4.
-Complete alumni and employer surveys 1 year post-graduation (and as necessary).
+Keep up-to-date name and address information on file with both Albany State University, the Darton College of Health Professions, and the Department of Nursing. - 3.
+Report professional and educational advancement in the field of nursing or any other field directly (via email, telephone, or social media) or via our Alumni Survey. - 4.
+Complete alumni survey 1 year post-graduation.